CheneyX2000/Forward_Forward_Algorithm/README.md

 This repository is for educational and experimental research.

-The FFN (Forward-Forward Neural Network) is a network that can achieve cross-layer concurrency by pipelining.
+The FFN (Forward-Forward Neural Network) is a network that can achieve cross-layer parallel training by pipelining.
 This is done by separating gradients descending process of each layer.
 Each layer's gradient descent is based on a "Goodness function," which is essentially a Contrastive Learning process.
 The "Goodness" = Positive_activation - Negative_activation.